Study Abroad destinations

 University of the Ryukyus

-The University of the Ryukyus is located in Okinawa, the southernmost prefecture of Japan, and consists of seven faculties and eight graduate schools.
+The University of the Ryukyus is located in Okinawa, the southernmost prefecture of Japan, and consists of 7 faculties and 8 graduate schools.

-In order to sustain and further develop such unique features of Okinawa, the university promotes research in the fields of island and marine environment studies, health and longevity studies, and Ryukyuan/Okinawan cultural studies, all of which take advantage of Okinawa’s regional characteristics.
+The University of the Ryukyus promotes research in the fields of island and marine environment studies, health and longevity studies, and Ryukyuan/Okinawan cultural studies, all of which take advantage of Okinawa's regional characteristics.
 The university also aims to nurture well-rounded individuals imbued with knowledge and capabilities for social contribution on a global and regional scale.

 What you can study